 In about 1870 Horace, determined to improve the lot of his tenants and those who lived in the Rosscarbery area, proposed an extension to the Cork to Skibbereen railway that became known as the The Clonakilty Extension.
 Despite much local support the scheme was met by strong opposition and had to be set aside.
 (It was not until August 1886, a year after Horace died, that the extension finally was opened.)

 Mary soon tired of Cork and next rented a house at 25 Merrion Square, Dublin; next door to Horace's distant cousin John Sealy Townsend , a barrister in Dublin.
 There were at this time several other Townsends living in Dublin who would have welcomed them to the City.
-Still this was not good enough for Mary who took a house at 21 Queen’s Gate, London, (7) dragging a most reluctant and dispirited husband with her, whom she constantly snubbed and derided.
+Still this was not good enough for Mary who took a house at 21 Queen’s Gate, London in 1877, (7) dragging a most reluctant and dispirited husband with her, whom she constantly snubbed and derided.
 According to the book ‘Mrs GBS’ Derry was left in the care of Horace’s distant cousin William Tower Townsend (Willie) (8).

 Over the next eight years, until his death in February 1885, Horace had to endure the annual round of ‘society’ engagements and frequent trips abroad.
 The latter included visits to Nice in January 1879 and Spring of 1884; on each occasion Horace and Mary stayed with Richard Mellifont Townshend who was then living at 5 Promenade des Anglais.
 The evidence for this is contained in letters (9) to John FitzHenry Townshend , written from Derry after Richard died on 17 September 1884.
 In them Horace recalled how during these visits Richard discussed the provisions of his will and the unique manner of opening his safe where it was kept (10).
 In the last of these letters, dated 7 October 1884, Horace asks John, rather presciently as it transpired, to release him as an executor as he did not wish to be a trustee for the various legacies left by Richard (11).
 These letters are written in Horace’s very clear, neat hand and this was the last time that he was to see his beloved Derry.
 He returned to London with his family, died in London and was buried at Wem on 8 February 1885.
 In her letter dated 12th February 1885 to Aubrey Townsend Mary wrote "The blow was very sudden; and though we all knew it must be so in the end, as the doctors always warned us there was extensive heart-disease besides the disease of the liver, he seemed so well and strong it was hard to believe that he would not live many years."